nus-cs2103-AY2021S1/ip/docs/README.md

 # Duke - User Guide

 Duke is a slick chatbot that helps you **manage your tasks and events efficiently**.
+It is designed for people who like memes a lot.

 ## Commands